ufidon/comsec/lectures/mod5/README.md

   participant B as Browser
   participant W as WebApp
   participant D as Database
-  B-)W: browes web site with user inputs
+  B-)W: browse web site with user inputs
   W-)D: constructs SQL statements using user inputs and sends them to Database D--)W: executes SQL statements and sends data back to WebApp W--)B: generates webpages with data and sends them back to Browser